codacy/codacy-engine-scala-seed/README.md

 ## Setup
 1. Write the docker file that will run the tool.
    * It must have a binary entry point without any parameters.
+     * Notice that if you decide to use this seed, you can use the [**sbt-native-packager**](https://github.com/sbt/sbt-native-packager) plugin and run `sbt docker:publishLocal` that generates the dockerfile automatically and publishes the docker locally.

 2. Write a patterns.json with the configuration of your tool.
     * This file must be located on /docs/patterns.json.